CWShelly/Basic_Angular_App/README.md

 # Basic_Angular_App

-This is a two resource CRUD app that uses angular for data binding.
+#This is a two resource (mugs and vinyl) CRUD app that uses angular for data binding.

 To use:
 Install the dependencies by running npm install.

-1. Navigate to the client folder and run $ gulp.
-Gulp should be installed globally as well as locally.
-2. In a new terminal window, open a mongo shell via mongod.
-3. In a new terminal window, run the client server by entering $node server.
-4. In a new terminal window, navigate to the project root directory, then to the server folder.
-Run $node server.
-5. Launch your browser.
-In the address bar, enter "localhost:5000".
-6. To POST, enter corresponding input information in the input boxes provided, then click on either the 'Create Mug' or 'Create Vinyl' depending on what record you want to create.
-7. To PUT, click the 'Edit' button, and edit the information.
-Save and update by clicking 'Update Mug'.
+Gulp, Protractor, and Mocha should be also be installed globally (npm install -g [package]).
+Note:

+From the project root directory:
+1. $ cd client && gulp && gulp start.
+2. Open your browser, and navigate to localhost:5000.

+Mugs:
+3. To POST a new mug record, fill in the fields next to "Place", "City", and "Drink Pref", then click "Create Mug!".
+4. To edit an existing mug record, click the "Edit" button, and make the desired changes via the provided input fields.
+Save your changes by clicking "Update Mug!"
+If you don't want to edit your mug, but you've already clicked "Edit", just click "Cancel".
-8. To Delete, click either "Remove Vinyl" or "Remove Mug" depending on which record you want to delete.
+5. To DELETE a mug, click the "Remove Mug" that's next to the record you want to remove.
-9. GET occurs when you refresh the page.

-Running e2e tests.
-Protractor should be installed globally as well as locally.
-1. Navigate to the client folder.
-In the terminal window, run gulp:protractor:tests.

-Running unit tests.
-Karma should be installed globally as well as locally.
-1. Mugs: Navigate to the client folder.
-In the terminal window, run gulp:weback:mugstest.
-Then run karma start.
-2. Vinyl: Navigate to the client folder.
-In the terminal window, run gulp: webpack:vinyltest.
-Then run karma start.
+Vinyl:
+3. To POST a new vinyl record, fill in the fields next to "Abum", "Artist", and "Purchased At", then click "Create Vinyl!".
+4. To edit an existing mug record, click the "Edit" button, and make the desired changes via the provided input fields.
+Save your changes by clicking "Update Vinyl!"
+If you don't want to edit your vinyl, but you've already clicked "Edit", just click "Cancel".
+5. To DELETE a vinyl, click the "Remove vinyl" that's next to the record you want to remove.

+Integration Testing:
+* $gulp integration:test

+Mocha Testing:
+1. $cd .. && cd server
+2. gulp mugs
+3. gulp vinyl